marcocondrache/bd-project/docs/Analysis.md

 >
 > If the product is damaged,
 > or the user is not satisfied, the order can be refunded.
+>
+> _We will not implement the final three states of the shipment._

 # Reviews
 The product has reviews, which are pairs (ratings, review) with one required.